speeters-chem/git_course_parallel_school/README.md

          git rebase dev

- - 1.3.10 --CHECK-- use git log to see the new diagram of branches, observe the difference between rebase and merge
+ - 1.3.10 --**CHECK**-- use git log to see the new diagram of branches, observe the difference between rebase and merge

          git log --all --graph --decorate --oneline